godotengine/godot-docs/learning/features/3d/lighting.rst

 .. image:: img/directional_shadow_params.png

-Each split distance is controlled relative to the camera far (or max distance), so 0 is where the eye and 1 is where the shadow ends far away.
+Each split distance is controlled relative to the camera far (or shadow **Max Distance** if greater than zero), so *0.0* is the eye position and *1.0* is where the shadow ends at a distance.
-Default values generally work well, but tweaking the first split a bit is often common to give more detail to close objects.
+Splits are in-between.
+Default values generally work well, but tweaking the first split a bit is common to give more detail to close objects (like a character in a third person game).

-Always make sure to set a shadow max distance according to what the scene needs.
+Always make sure to set a shadow *Max Distance* according to what the scene needs.
 The closer the max distance, the higher quality they shadows will have.

 Sometimes, the transition between a split and the next can look bad.
-To fix this, the **"Blend Splits"** option can be turned own, which sacrifices detail for smoother transitions.
+To fix this, the **"Blend Splits"** option can be turned own, which sacrifices detail in exchange for smoother
+transitions:

 .. image:: img/blend_splits.png